athena-labz/athena/README.md

 Since SIG token names are public key hashes, they also serve as a way to identify users.
 Each account linked to a SIG token is provided with a CAS score and can be recognized as real; other scripts requiring credentials can consume this account UTxO in order to verify if conditions are met.

 ##### III.
 Prove compliance
-Because DigiServices is an inter-mediation platform, it is critical to have a way of proving a user's agreement with set rules.
+Because DigiServices is an inter-mediation platform, it is critical to have a way of proving a user's agreement acceptance.
 SIG tokens can be used for this purpose because they can only be minted by the user whose public key hash is contained into the token name.
 When smart digital contracts are created, the account output is consumed and a SIG token is locked, proving compliance.

 *Figure 2: Example of compliance being proven by SIG token transfer*
 ![Prove Compliance Example](images/prove-compliance.png)